Quality instead of quantity!

 The most important facts summarized for you:

-The world of whisky varieties is huge: single malt, single cask, bourbon, blended, peated - to name just a few.
+The selection of whisky varieties is huge: single malt, single cask, bourbon, blended, peated - to name just a few.

 Not to forget that the countries of origin also play an enormous role.